quixio/quix-streams/docs/write.md

 | 2    | car-2        | 123   | 3    |
 | 3    | car-1        | 125   | 3    |
 | 6    | car-2        | 110   | 2    |

-A representation of ParameterData in a Pandas DataFrame

 The SDK allows you to write data to Quix using [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe)